Roper v. Simmons: Opinion of the Court

 Under the "evolving standards of decency" test, the Court held that it was cruel and unusual punishment to execute a person who was under the age of 18 when the crime was committed.

 The Court found a "national consensus" based on state laws and jury sentencing behavior.
 At the time of the decision, 20 states had the juvenile death penalty on the books, but only six states had executed prisoners since 1989 for crimes committed as juveniles.
 Only three states had done so since 1994: Oklahoma, Texas, and Virginia.
-Furthermore, five of the states that allowed the juvenile death penalty when Sanford was decided in 1989 had since abolished it.
+Furthermore, five of the states that allowed the juvenile death penalty when Stanford was decided in 1989 had since abolished it.

 Writing for the majority, Justice Kennedy says:

 As in Atkins, the objective indicia of consensus in this case—the rejection of the juvenile death penalty in the majority of States; the infrequency of its use even where it remains on the books; and the consistency in the trend toward abolition of the practice—provide sufficient evidence that today our society views juveniles, in the words Atkins used respecting the mentally retarded, as "categorically less culpable than the average criminal".

 The Court's "independent judgement" concluding that the death penalty was an unconstitutionally disproportionate punishment for juveniles as a class relied on psychological and sociological studies to establish the diminished culpability of juveniles.
 Justice Kennedy makes three points explaining why juveniles are less culpable than adults: